LATEST NEWS: 12/26/2016, Current Cases Update

 Volunteer: Free Burma, Amnesty International.
 1996-1997.

 U.S.A.
 Federal Tort Claims Act.
 File# 140367.
 Constitutional claims: 5th and 9th Amendment rights not to be poisoned by the government.
 Claim for my disabilities and my daughter’s spinal injuries from my exposure to trichloroethylene and other poisons in the drinking water at Camp LeJeune Naval Hospital, where I was born.
 Separate claim for my mother’s early death from cancer at 48; assigned as administrator of her estate.
 Straw v.
 United States, 1:15-cv-1756 (N.D.
 Ill.)
-Issue of 6 months of tardiness by government and default is before the U.S. Court of Appeals for the Seventh Circuit.
-Straw et. al. v.
-USA, 15-2590 (7th Cir.)
 Case transferred by the MDL Panel.
 Straw et. al. v.
 United States, MDL 2218 (2015).
 The case is now before the U.S. District Court for the Northern District of Georgia.
 Straw et. al. v.
 United States, 1:15-cv-03633-TWT (N.D.
 GA), 1:11-md-2218 (N.D.
 Ga.).
-CURRENT STATUS: awaiting decision on default for all four plaintiffs and awaiting Court's decision whether to evacuate Camp LeJeune and protect children living there at this time, while the base abatement is not yet complete.
+CURRENT STATUS: awaiting appeal to U.S. Court of Appeals for the Eleventh Circuit on equitable tolling and deception question.

 U.S. Treasury.
 Rehabilitation Act of 1973 claim.
 Case# CR-13-8.
 Claim for discrimination on the basis of mental and physical disability in loan program specifically for disabled people.
 07/2013.